thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

   enough to need helpers with more nimble fingers.
-  - a bound elf (1/2) who feels him/her self part of the family (divide by 2 again), is critical to the family's welbeing (another 1/2 on top), and is fully utilized (1/4) would thus age at a rate of 1/32nd normal.
-In other words they would live to on average 485 years old instead of 20 years(5 years ageing at a normal rate before being bound, added to 15*32).
+  - a bound elf (1/2) who feels him/her self part of the family (divide by 2 again), is critical to the family's welbeing (another 1/2 on top), and is fully utilised (1/4) would thus age at a rate of 1/32nd normal.
+In other words they would live to on average 485 years old instead of 20 years (5 years ageing at a normal rate before being bound, added to 15*32).
   - from this we can conclude that Dobby would be, in human terms, considered very nearly suicidal in his desire for freedom.
 He was bound (factor of